Byte-Cats/datastation/README.md

 ## Lower your coding time by:
 - Having most database connectors ready to IGNITE from one go object
 - Have "`Heavily in-line Commented Code!!
 OH YEAH!`"
-- Have SUPER EASY TLDR type READMES EVERYWHERE!
+- Have SUPER EASY TLDR type README'S EVERYWHERE!